 A nuclear export inhibitor, selinexor (Xpovio), kills tumor cells by holding back a protein called XPO1.
 The FDA approved it for certain people who have myeloma and who've tried at least four other kinds of treatment with no success.

-Immunotherapy.
 This uses your immune system to fight cancer cells.
 Chimeric antigen receptor (CAR) T-cell therapy involves versions of your immune T cells that have had their genes changed to attach to cancer cells.
 You might get idecabtagene vicleucel (Abecma), also called ide-cel, if you've tried at least four other types of treatment.

-Interferon.
+Interferon is another type of immunotherapy.
 Bone marrow cells and some white blood cells release this hormone-like substance.
 When it's used as a drug, it can slow the growth of myeloma cells.
 You might take interferon if you've had treatment and are in remission, which means your doctor can't spot any signs of myeloma in your body.

 Stem Cell Transplant